• About

-Inside: Your ultimate guide of memory verses for kids.
-Everything you need to learn alongside your kids 26 bible verses in 26 weeks.
+Inside: Here’s everything you need to help your kids memorize Bible verses.
+I taught my kids to memorize 26 bible verses in 26 weeks using this method – and you can too!
 This post contains a tried and true method with songs and games for kids ages 5-12.

 Click here to go directly to the ABC Bible Verse Index